 You can still find victim memorials by searching the state or victims name by clinking on the search button in the header above.

-We are murder victims families of those killed by offenders under age 18 at the time of the crime.
+We are the families and loved ones of murder victims killed by teen offenders.
 The stories of some of our murdered loved ones can be found on our “Memorials” pages, the heart and soul of this website and organization.

 VICTIM/FAMILY MEMBER NEWS

 - We would like to help to put a roof on a widow’s decaying home, her husband murdered by teens, leaving their family in real difficulty.
 Can you help?